ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 However, nothing is perfect, and there are two things that bug me about Consolas.
 First, the italic version of lowercase "k".
-Cool as it may be, the cursive loop on top makes the character somewhat stand out unnecessarily every time I glance through a code base.
+Cool as it may be, the cursive loop on top makes the character somewhat stand out unnecessarily every time I glance through a codebase.

 ![italic k Preview](/images/Consolas-k.png){: width="150"}
 _Consolas' italic k can be distracting at times_